alexbelgium/hassio-addons/fireflyiii/Readme.md

 - Config.yaml

-Configuration is done by customizing the config.yaml in the location defined in your addon options
+Additional variables can be set as ENV variables by adding them in the config.yaml in the location defined in your addon options

-The complete list of options can be seen here : https://raw.githubusercontent.com/firefly-iii/firefly-iii/main/.env.example
+The complete list of ENV variables can be seen here : https://raw.githubusercontent.com/firefly-iii/firefly-iii/main/.env.example

 ## Installation